-Narrative Information-DA-400

-Division of the Budget Agency: Kansas Department of Commerce

-State of Kansas Program: International Trade Division

-September 8, 2021
+September 8, 2022

-Mr. Adam Proffitt, Director

-Division of the Budget

-900 SW Jackson, Suite 504-N

-Landon State Office Building

-Topeka, Kansas 66612
+Mr. Adam Proffitt, Director Division of the Budget 900 SW Jackson, Suite 504-N Landon State Office Building Topeka, Kansas 66612

 Dear Mr. Proffitt:

-Year 2023 budget document for the Department.
-1 erce, I hereby submit for your consideration the Fiscal It has been prepared in accordance with the instruction to be best of my knowledge and belief, the information and rect and complete.
+As Secretary of the Department of Commerce, I hereby submit for your consideration the Fiscal Year 2024 budget document for the Department.
+It has been prepared in accordance with the instructions transmitted with your letter of July 11, 2022.
+To the best of my knowledge and belief, the information and explanation included in this budget request are correct and complete.

-As always, my staff and I are prepared to budget analyst may require. provide any additional information which you or our
+As always, my staff and I are prepared to provide any additional information which you or our budget analyst may require.

 Sincerely,